enzovillafuerte/enzovillafuerte/README.md

 **[IT Service Desk]** — *[OhioUniversity]* | *[Jun 2021 – Dec 2022]*

 ### 👨‍💻 Freelancing and Consulting
-*[Worked with three real companies in the imports & exports, metals and sports industry]*
+*[Worked with four real companies in the imports & exports, food, metals and sports industry]*

 <!--
 **enzovillafuerte/enzovillafuerte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.